Blueprint: The blueprint process

-The blueprint process is based on a photosensitive ferric compound.
-The best known is a process using ammonium ferric citrate and potassium ferricyanide.
-The paper is impregnated with a solution of ammonium ferric citrate and dried.
+The blueprint process uses a photosensitive ferric compound.
+The best-known version utilises ammonium ferric citrate and potassium ferricyanide.
+The paper of the prospective copy is impregnated with a solution of ammonium ferric citrate and dried.
 When the paper is illuminated, a photoreaction turns the trivalent ferric iron into divalent ferrous iron.
 The image is then developed using a solution of potassium ferricyanide forming insoluble ferroferricyanide (Prussian blue or Turnbull's blue) with the divalent iron.
 Excess ammonium ferric citrate and potassium ferricyanide are then washed away.
 The process is also known as cyanotype.

-This is a simple process for the reproduction of any light transmitting document.
+This is a simple process for the reproduction of any light-transmitting document.
 Engineers and architects drew their designs on cartridge paper; these were then traced on to tracing paper using India ink for reproduction whenever needed.
 The tracing paper drawing is placed on top of the sensitized paper, and both are clamped under glass, in a daylight exposure frame, which is similar to a picture frame.
 The frame is put out into daylight, requiring a minute or two under a bright sun, or about thirty minutes under an overcast sky to complete the exposure.
 Where ultra-violet light is transmitted through the tracing paper, the light-sensitive coating converts to a stable blue or black dye.
 Where the India ink blocks the ultra-violet light the coating does not convert and remains soluble.
 The image can be seen forming.
 When a strong image is seen the frame is brought indoors to stop the process.
 The unconverted coating is washed away, and the paper is then dried.
-The result is a copy of the original image with the clear background area rendered dark blue and the image reproduced as a white line.
+The result is a copy of the original image with the clear background area rendered dark blue and the image reproduced as white lines.